 Leggings: Nordstrom (exact)

-Boots: Fergalicious (similar, similar)
+Boots: Fergalicious (similarsimilar)

 Scarf: c/o ModCloth (almost exact #1, almost exact #2)